Search for a recipe

 1. I didn't add water to my thogayal.
 Moisture in brinjal was enough for the thogayal

-2. For microwave method: cut the brinjals into big chunks and transfer them to a bowl. add oil and mix well.
-Microwave the brinjals for 4 - 10 minutes till the skin shrinks (Depends on the microwave oven temperature, mine is 700 watt and it took 7 minutes.
+2. For the microwave method: cut the brinjals into big chunks and transfer them to a bowl. add oil and mix well.
+Microwave the brinjals for 4 - 10 minutes till the skin shrinks (Depends on the microwave oven temperature, mine is 700 watts and it took 7 minutes.
 Keep an eye after 5 minutes)

 Tried this recipe?Mention @traditionallymodernfood or tag #traditionallymodernfood!